 A State-appointed panel of experts, called the Economic and Allocation Advisory Committee (EAAC), studied the best strategy to allocate the revenue raised by the cap & trade program.
 The EAAC’s January 10th, 2010 report recommended that the largest share – roughly 75% of allowance value – should be returned to California households.
 According to EAAC figures, this dividend translates to $388 in 2012 for a family of four, rising to $1,036 by 2020, adding a total of $7,004 to family incomes over the 8 year period.
 The Climate Protection Campaign continues to reach out to lawmakers to incorporate this recommendation into future legislation.
 If we are successful, it will be a huge victory for California’s economy and the environment!

-The Climate Protection Campaign also promotes climate dividends at the national level.
+The Center for Climate Protection also promotes climate dividends at the national level.
 At some point in the future Congress may consider a climate change bill, and when that time comes, dividend supporters will need to fight to ensure that a portion of the revenues raised by a carbon price are returned to households.